wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_getmininginfo.md

 ---
-title: zec:getmininginfo \[POST\]
+title: zec:getmininginfo - Zcash
-description: Returns a json object containing mining-related information.
+description: Example code for the zec:getmininginfo json-rpc method. Сomplete guide on how to use zec:getmininginfo json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters